'Ring of fire' solar eclipse 2020: Delhi, Mumbai, Chennai, Bengaluru timing

 Maximum or Greatest Phase of the Eclipse: 11.43 am

-Percentage Obscuration of Sun by Moon: About 35%
+Percentage Obscuration of Sun by Moon: About 35 per cent

 Partial Eclipse ends: 1.26 pm